 A 'What is a no-log VPN?' support article vaguely states that the service 'collects subscriber information for communication purposes, mobile device data, and aggregate bandwidth usage', although it 'does not log information about where you go on the internet.'

 There are no major surprises here.
 Locations are collected or accessed, but not associated with your account, apparently to help the Secure VPN app choose the nearest server to you.
-And although it's possible the service collects enough data to identify a particular device, if it doesn't associate that device with a session (connection dates and times, incoming and outgoing IPs, and so on), that information can't compromise your privacy.
+And although it's possible the service collects enough data to identify a particular device, if it doesn't associate that device with a session (connection dates and times, incoming and outgoing IPs, and so on), and Norton isn't logging domains visited or resources accessed, that information can't compromise your privacy.

-While that's all good news, Norton Secure VPN hasn't put itself through a security audit, unlike some of the competition, and so you're left to take its words on trust.
+While that's all good news, it's still more logging than some.
+And as Norton Secure VPN hasn't put itself through a security audit, unlike some of the competition, you're left to take its words on trust.
 Although we've no reason to doubt the company, having its systems publicly audited would help to reassure potential customers.